Sozbad/FIREBASE_DEPLOY_TOKEN/README.md

-# EcoRank Final Production Frontend
+# EcoRank Production Frontend

+All production code and structure.